-- 22. Good, Bad & Evil Mathematics Tales of Totals, Numbers & Fractions - 23.
-The Simplicity of Math reveals a Core Curriculum - 24.
-Good, Bad & Evil Mathematics Tales of Totals, Numbers & Fractions, PPP - 25.
-The Simplicity of Math reveals a Core Curriculum, PPP
+23-24.
+Good, Bad & Evil Mathematics - Tales of Totals, Numbers & Fractions, plus a PPP

+25-26.
+The Simplicity of Math reveals a Core Curriculum, plus a PPP

 The next paper addresses the Eleventh Congress of the European Society for Research in Mathematics Education (CERME11), the Thematic Working Group 26, Mathematics in the Context of STEM Education.
 The paper was rejected for presentation.